anerirana/TwitterDataCollector/README.md

 Collects Tweets that contians the given keywords and were posted with a video.
 It also downloads and extracts the audios from videos attached to these tweets.

 ## Installation
+Prerequisite: Python v3.x and pip needs to be installed

 To install all the required packages run
 `pip install -r requirements.txt`